✅ Trusted by 307,751+ users · ⭐ 4.1/5 on Trustpilot · 200+ countries307,751+ users · Trustpilot

 Try a different number type or method (activation or rental).
 If it’s still blocked, the platform’s policy may not allow virtual numbers for that flow.

-Read more: Full Cuba SMS guide
+Full Cuba SMS guide (includes live number activity)

 If you’re trying to receive SMS online in Cuba, you’re probably here for one of three reasons: you want a quick test, you need a one-time verification code, or you want a number you can keep using for logins and 2FA.
 Let’s keep it simple and practical.
 Pick the right option first, and everything else gets easier.